Lookfar-Backstrap/backstrap/README_backstrap_classic.md

 Once you've checked out the repository, you'll have a project root with many of the Core, Configuration, and Extension files all mixed together.
 This method of installing is useful if you intend to work on/contribute code to the Backstrap Server open-source project, or if you expect to heavily modify the Core files and do not intend to update your version of Backstrap.
 Here is what your project root will contain:
 ```
 /common — Core controllers with the logic for all out-of-the-box endpoints.
-/dbconfig — Configuration files with connection information for the Postgresql database
+/config — Configuration files with connection information for the Postgresql database and default S3  bucket (if running the server in distributed mode—more on that later).
 /node_modules — Npm controlled directory with dependencies
+/public — Source for the angularjs web console.
+/src — Static assets for the angularjs web console.
 /templates — html and txt templates used for system generated emails.
 /uploads — default directory for files uploads

 accessControl_ext.js — Extension file for accessControl.js
 accessControl.js — Core file with functions related to user permission
+backstrap_errors.txt — Text file for optional logging of errors
 BackstrapServer.js — Main Core file.
 Runs initialization of all components.
+backstrapSql.js — Core file offering methods to create/parse queries of data managed by the ORM in sql-like syntax.
 base64.js — Core file base64 codec.
 Does not handle header info, just pure base64 data.
 controller.js — Core file handling routing of Express requests to the correct controller file and method based on url
 dataAccess_ext.js — Extension file for dataAccess.js
 dataAccess.js — Core file for dealing with database reading/writing.
+Some functions are for use with the onboard ORM, and others allow you to run arbitrary SQL commands.
-Endpoints.json — Configuration file holding info on endpoints you have defined (non-system-generated endpoints)
+Endpoints_ext.json — Extension/Configuration file holding info on endpoints you have defined (non-system-generated endpoints)
 endpoints.js — Core file which manipulates and exposes the data in Endpoints_in.json/Endpoints.json to the rest of the system.
 Endpoints_in.json — Core/Configuration file with information on out-of-the-box endpoints
+entityMethods.js — Core file which can optionally be used to handle reading/writing using the ORM.
 ErrorObj.js — Core file definition of the general error class in Backstrap.
-expressSettings.js - Extension file with direct access to Express for adding .use() statements
-jwt.js - used for decoding jwts when using an identity service
 LICENSES.txt — Standard MIT license
-onInit.js - User-defined startup script
+models.js — Core file which manipulates and exposes the data in Models.json
+Models.json — Configuration file with info on data models defined using the onboard ORM
 package.json — NPM configuration file
-schemaControl.js — Core file for managing the tables in the Postgresql database.
+schema.js — Core file for managing the tables in the Postgresql database.
 Security.json — Configuration file for defining user roles and permissions
 serviceRegistration.js — Core file handling checks that a request is hitting a valid endpoint and that arguments are valid
 settings.js — Core file which manipulates and exposes the data in Settings.json